yixuanhuang04/yixuanhuang04.github.io/_pages/about.md

 # Experience

-- China College Engineering Practice and Innovation Competition - Provincial First Prize, Ranked 2nd Nationwide
+**China College Engineering Practice and Innovation Competition** - Provincial First Prize, Ranked 2nd Nationwide

+- Led a team to design a simulated intelligent connected vehicle, capable of intelligently assessing road conditions and making driving decisions.
+- Managed the overall project, ensuring smooth coordination and task delegation among team members.
+- Developed and coded algorithms for vehicle decision-making in the simulation environment, optimizing for real-time performance and safety.

-- Electronic Password Lock System - Microcontroller Applications Coursework
+**Electronic Password Lock System** - Microcontroller Applications Coursework

+- Designed and implemented an electronic password lock system using a Raspberry Pi and a 4x4 keypad for secure access control.
+- Programmed password validation, error handling, and feedback on an LCD screen.
+- Integrated relay control to operate the locking mechanism based on password input.
+- Overcame hardware de-bouncing issues and optimized keypad input reliability.

+**Multi-Functional Quiz Buzzer System** – Digital Circuits Design Coursework

+- Designed and implemented a quiz buzzer system using digital circuits, including logic gates and flip-flops.
+- Built a state machine for detecting buzzer inputs and controlling a LED display and seven-segment displays.
+- Applied de-bouncing circuits to ensure accurate input detection in competitive scenarios.

 # Skills